-Maximizing Use of Events: The Work Team recommends that a tutorial module on the GNSO for newcomers should be included as part of the regular ICANN orientation session at ICANN meetings.
-In addition, the Work Team recognized that in many developing countries and areas in the world, face-to-face interaction with the target population is a key outreach tool.
+Maximizing Use of Events: The Work Team recognized that in many developing countries and areas in the world, face-to-face interaction with the target population is a key outreach tool.
 The Work Team recommends that the Committee's global outreach strategy should include engagement in global Internet events.
 For example, at these events the outreach strategy could include an ICANN information booth and members of the GNSO community or ICANN staff as keynote speakers.
 The Committee should consider events and meetings such as those sponsored by the Internet Governance Forum, Global Alliance for ICT and Development (GAID) forums, and World Information Technology and Services Alliance (WITSA) global events.
-The Committee's global outreach strategy also could include support for capacity building efforts such as the "School of Internet Governance" seminars and other similar academic global outreach strategy should leverage regional events by opening attendance to all stakeholders, provided that appropriate content for newcomers is included and that increased attendance can be managed in a cost-neutral way.
+The Committee's global outreach strategy also could include support for capacity building efforts such as the "School of Internet Governance" seminars and other similar academic programs currently held in Europe and South America.
+In addition, the Committee's global outreach strategy should leverage regional events by opening attendance to all stakeholders, provided that appropriate content for newcomers is included and that increased attendance can be managed in a cost-neutral way.
 In addition, the Committee's global outreach strategy should include efficient use of ICANN events to ensure that multiple local trade and industry associations, non-governmental organizations, academic institutions and civil society organizations are represented at these events, even if they are not GNSO stakeholders.